effrosyni-papanastasiou/effrosyni-papanastasiou.github.io/_pages/about.md

 I am currently interested in understanding better how online social networks work using the latest optimization techniques.

-Feel free to contact me at effrosyni.papanastasiou @ etu.sorbonne-universite.fr .
+You can contact me at effrosyni.papanastasiou @ etu.sorbonne-universite.fr .